Project #10: Authentication

 2. shell/xsh_makeuser.c An implementation of the makeuser command that allows the superusr to make new user accounts on the system.
 Note that code in shell/xsh_login.c already makes the superusr account, so there is ample prior work for you to learn from.

-3. file/passwdFileRead.c A utility file that write the global user table to a disk file called, "passwd".
+3. file/passwdFileRead.c A utility file that reads the global user table from a disk file called, "passwd".
 This will allow user accounts and passwords to persist across runs of your operating system.
 The mirror image file/passwdFileWrite.c already exists for your reference, as does the call to passwdFileRead() in sbOpen() that attempts to read in an existing passwd file everytime your filesystem superblock is opened for the first time.

 You do NOT need to make any changes to any of the other files in the system this week.